garden-io/garden/docs/reference/module-types/jib-container.md

     #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode:
-      # The command to run the local application (optional).
+      # The command to run the local application.
+If not present, then the local application should be started
+      # manually.
       command:

       # The k8s name of the remote container (optional).